 The Revolutionaries in Residence program is generously sponsored by the Grainger Foundation of Lake Forest, Illinois.

 Colonial Williamsburg is proud to announce renowned star of stage and screen Betty Buckley as a 2018 Revolutionary in Residence.
-Dubbed the “Voice of Broadway,” Ms. Buckley will perform at Mr. Jefferson’s Palace Garden Party on May 4, and discuss her expansive career during “A Conversation with Betty Buckley” in the Hennage Auditorium at the Art Museums of Colonial Williamsburg on May 5.
+Dubbed the “Voice of Broadway,” Ms. Buckley will discuss her expansive career during “A Conversation with Betty Buckley” in the Hennage Auditorium at the Art Museums of Colonial Williamsburg on May 5.

 Military and presidential historian Edward G. Lengel is Colonial Williamsburg’s newest Revolutionary in Residence.
 During his residency this year, Lengel will author the historical text of a new edition of “Colonial Williamsburg: The Official Guide,” and speak at the Hennage Auditorium on July 12.